Email Security Best Practices to Safeguard Email and Email Server

 Keep Software Up-to-Date:

-Routinely update your email server software, operating system, and all the other components associated with it and patch the vulnerabilities they feature with the latest security fixes that can protect them against the new non-existing threats.
+Routinely update your email server software, operating system, and all the other associated components and patch the vulnerabilities they feature with the latest security fixes that can protect them against new non-existing threats.

 Implement Strong Authentication: